vivmagarwal/js-design-patterns/pages/prototype-pattern/readme.md

 To simplify, instead of creating object from scratch, you can make copies of an original instance and modify it as required.
 Prototype is unique among the other creational patterns as it doesnot require a class but only an end object.

+Complicated objects are typically never designed from scratch.
+Instead what you do is you look at what people have already done and try to improve over the existing constructs.
+An existing (partially or fully constructed) desing is a prototype.
+We usually make a deep copy (clone) of the pototype and customize it as per our requirements and give it to the client to consume.
+And also to make cloning convenient, we can build a prototype factory wheere we have a few predefiend desings and we ask factory to customize the design giving us a custom item.

+**A prototype is a partially or fully initialized object that you copy (clone) and make use of**

 ## Note
 Please dont confuse `Prototype design pattern` with Javascripts `Prototypal inheritance`.
 Even though we are going to use Javascript's `Prototype chain` in implementing the `Prototype design pattern`, remember that they are two different concepts.

+We do use Javascript's `Prototypal inheritance` to create shallow copes of objects.
+But please remember that `Prototype desing pattern` and Javascript's `__proto__` / `prototype` are different things.
 ## Usecases

 Choose Prototype Design Pattern when: